 Every time I pass my old elementary school or middle school, I cringe a little at the sinister, depressing bars encompassing them.
 Putting fences around schools does nothing to protect them, and poses a potential threat to student safety.

-Within the past five years, fences have been put in place around the majority of Castro Valley schools with the intended function of keeping unauthorized persons off campus and away from students; however, the fences that surround Castro Valley schools do not accomplish this.
+Within the past five years, fences have been put in place around the majority of Castro Valley schools with the intended function of keeping unauthorized persons off campus and away from students; however, the Skilled Fencing that surround Castro Valley schools do not accomplish this.

 In the first place, our schools have not previously had a chronic problem with people entering the campus and harming students.
 In the past there have been issues with graffiti, but putting up fences is not really a solution to that because the gates are frequently unlocked or open, and anyone who really wants to enter school grounds can do do so easily by climbing the chain-link portion of the fence.